 ZORBO: (Panicked.)
-I can't do this alone!
+I'm stuck with this egg?
+I'm not doing this alone!
 Swear by the sacred Oath of Cats that you guys will help me.
 Swear!
 (Gets the Cats to raise their paws and swear cat style.
 The Admiral and Einstein exit, soberly.
 With a confused look, Zorbo just stares at the egg.
 To himself.)
 Now what do I do, huh?
-The only thing I know to do with an egg is eat it.
+The only thing I know to do with an egg...is eat it.
 And I'm getting kind of hungry.
 (Looks up to the sky.)
 Yeah, I know.
+I promised.
 Nobody's going to eat it.
 (To egg.)
-So how do I keep you warm and safe?
+How do I keep you warm and safe?